Ross65536/job-scheduler/DESIGN.md

-  The backend spawns a thread/goroutine to create the process using `exec` with the arguments as specified in the request body, and `wait`s on it's termination.
+  The backend spawns a thread/goroutine to create the process using `exec` with the arguments as specified in the request body, and waits on it's termination.
   The stdout and stderr are overridden with pipes to be able to return them to the client.
-  When a job is created the job status is added to the DB with `RUNNING` status and the ID is returned to the client.
+  When a job is created the job status is added to the state with `RUNNING` status and the ID is returned to the client.
-  When the job is finished normally (with exit 0 or otherwise) the DB is updated with `FINISHED` status and the `stdout`, `stderr` and `exit_code` results are written to the DB, but when a job is stopped by the user the status is set as `KILLED`.
+  When the job is finished normally (with exit 0 or otherwise) the state is updated with `FINISHED` status and the `exit_code` is written to the state, but when a job is stopped by the user the status is set as `KILLED`.
+  While the job is running, the spawned thread waits on the overridden `stdout` pipe, as the bytes arrive they are appended to the state, same for `stderr`, when both pipes are closed the thread will wait on the child's PID for it to finish.

   There is a danger here that a user can execute a malicious job (like `rm -rf /`) which will be ignored.